apuchandradas5568/apuchandradas5568/README.md

 ## 🚀 Skills

-**Frontend:**
-- HTML, CSS, JavaScript, React.js, Redux, Tailwind, Next.js, TypeScript

-**Backend:**
-- Node.js, Express.js, MongoDB, Mongoose, Prisma ORM

-**Others:**
-- GitHub, Photoshop, Illustrator, Figma, Docker, Kubernetes, Firebase, Shadcn, Material-UI
+**Frontend:** HTML, CSS, JavaScript, React.js, Redux, Tailwind, Next.js, TypeScript **Backend:** Node.js, Express.js, MongoDB, Mongoose, Prisma ORM **Others:** GitHub, Photoshop, Illustrator, Figma, Docker, Kubernetes, Firebase, Shadcn, Material-UI **Languages:** English, Bengali (Native), Hindi, Chinese - HSK2

-**Languages:**
-- English, Bengali (Native), Hindi, Chinese - HSK2

 ## 💼 Projects

 ### 🛒 Product Review Application
 - **Description:** Developed a system where users can query for a product and if other users have shareable experiences about that product, they can recommend.
-- **Technologies:** React, Tailwind, DaisyUI, Firebase, Node, Express, JWT, MongoDB
+- **Technologies:** React, Tailwind, DaisyUI, Firebase, Node, Express, JWT & MongoDB.

 ### ✍️ Blog Application
 - **Description:** Developed an application for users to publish ideas worldwide.
 Admin can manage blogs, and users/viewers can comment.
-- **Technologies:** React, Tailwind, Redux, Firebase, Flowbite-React, Node, Express, JWT, MongoDB, Mongoose
+- **Technologies:** React, Tailwind, Redux, Firebase, Flowbite-React, Node, Express, JWT, MongoDB & Mongoose.

 ### 💑 Matrimonial Application
 - **Description:** Developed a partner-finding application where users can find partners and post biodatas for others with a premium subscription.
 Includes an admin panel to manage the application.
-- **Technologies:** React, Tailwind, Node, Express, Stripe, Nodemailer, JWT, MongoDB
+- **Technologies:** React, Tailwind, Node, Express, Stripe, Nodemailer, JWT & MongoDB.

 ### 💬 Chat Application
 - **Description:** Developed a chat application to connect friends and chat individually or in groups.
 Users can change profile details and have active status.
-- **Technologies:** Next.js, NextAuth, TypeScript, Prisma, MongoDB, Pusher, Node.js
+- **Technologies:** Next.js, NextAuth, TypeScript, Prisma, MongoDB, Pusher & Node.js.

 ## 📜 Experiences